Yamal–Europe pipeline: Polish pipeline section

 In 2019, as part of Poland's plans to become energy independent from Russia, Piotr Wozniak, president of PGNiG, stated "The strategy of the company is just to forget about Eastern suppliers and especially about Gazprom."
 PGNiG intends to diversify supplies primarily through a switch to liquefied natural gas (LNG) supplies imported from Qatar, the U.S. and Norway, and possibly a pipeline to Norway, greatly reducing the significance of supply through the Yamal pipeline.

 Transit on the Polish section of the pipeline onto western Europe was until 18 May 2020 enabled by a long-term transit agreement with Gazprom.
-Since then, in accord with the EU Capacity Allocation Mechanisms NC regulation 2017/459, transit is offered to all parties on a yearly, quarterly, monthly, daily and intraday basis.
+From 2020 to 2021, in accord with the EU Capacity Allocation Mechanisms NC regulation 2017/459, transit was offered to all parties on a yearly, quarterly, monthly, daily and intraday basis.
 In July 2021 Gazprom decided not to book an annual contract, creating concern that Gazprom no longer planned to use the pipeline all year as a route to transport gas to Europe.

+The pipeline was closed by the Polish government in 2022 following a payment dispute with Russia after the Russian invasion of Ukraine and broad international sanctions.
+Shares in the pipeline were frozen and could not be traded by Russia.
+In 2023 Poland took over the 48% Gazprom shares.